 Last month our family embarked on a week-long trip to Panama City Beach, Florida.
-Since our normal beach vacation was cut short in 2020 thanks to the hurricane, we decided to try a different time of year.
+Our normal beach vacation was cut short in 2020.
+Because of that, we decided to try a different time of year.

 The drive down was wonderful.
-We had a large minivan that had plenty of room for all of our things as well as our beautiful Aussie, Milo.
+We had a large minivan that had plenty of room for all of our things.
+Even the dog had perfect room.
 This was his second beach trip and he did even better the second time around than we did the first.

 This trip was supposed to be perfection — with everyone of us getting time to rest and relax.
 However, our first night in Panama City Beach, our beach house had an attempted break in — while we were there!